Ethan-Ming/JapanRent_insight/README.md

 2. Install dependencies:
     ```bash
     pip install -r requirements.txt
-3. Set up databases (optional):
+3. (Optional) update databases:
-     Place tokyo_rent.db in /Dataset (you can perpere this using this tool https://github.com/Ethan-Ming/TokyoRentingBirdview/blob/main/Run_this/rent_scapping.py )
+     Place latest tokyo_rent.db in /Dataset (you can perpere this using this tool https://github.com/Ethan-Ming/TokyoRentingBirdview/blob/main/Run_this/rent_scapping.py )
      Initial DB will be created automatically